 Dear Ward 4 residents,

-Thank you for everything that you’re doing to help stop the spread and please continue to urge others to do the same.
+Thank you for everything that you’re doing to help stop the spread and to support your neighbours.